sycomix/Auto-LLM-Local/README.md

 # SETUP / USAGE
 	!pip install -r requirements.txt
+	Place alpaca13b model in models folder
 	Copy .env.example to .env and edit
-		Change GOOGLE_CSE_ID and GOOGLE_API_KEY to your google search api information Change LLAMACPP_MODEL to the model in the same directory (ex. alpaca13b.bin) Change AI_GOAL to the task you want the AI to achieve (ex.
+		Change GOOGLE_CSE_ID and GOOGLE_API_KEY to your google search api information Change LLAMACPP_MODEL to the name of the model in the models directory (ex. alpaca13b.bin) Change AI_GOAL to the task you want the AI to achieve (ex.
 Help the human overcome a mental health struggle.)
 		Run